Knee pain relief for osteoarthritis sufferers

 Because of the side effects of long term use of pain medication, many doctors now recommend vibration therapy as a non pharmacological (drug free) treatment for the pain.

-Kneease is now available as part of Osteoplan, a 4 part treatment for osteoarthritis
+Kneease is also available as part of Osteoplan, a complete treatment for joint pain

 How does Kneease treat arthritis symptoms?